programgurl/mvhomepage/index.md

         <h3>Directed Reading Program</h3>
         <img src="https://miro.medium.com/max/476/1*NX1uR7kPf5DKJHoAw3sUEQ.png"/>
         <p>
           Last semester, I was a mentee of the Directed Reading Program at UC Berkeley.
-Under the guidance of my graduate student mentor, I explored clustering methods that could that made use of finite difference methods to identify groups formed at numerous time steps in the heat equation.
+Under the guidance of my graduate student mentor, I explored clustering methods that made use of finite difference methods to identify groups formed at numerous time steps in the heat equation.
         </p>
       </div>
       <div class="article column3">